-Good communication is about establishing positive inter-personal relationships, as well as exchanging information.
-A failure to appropriately communicate can not only result in conflict, and a breakdown in trust between the patient and the health professional, it is a significant factor leading to patient harm and complaints.
+Good communication is about establishing positive interpersonal relationships, as well as exchanging information.
+A failure to appropriately communicate can not only result in conflict, and a breakdown in trust between the patient and the healthcare professional, it is a significant factor leading to patient harm and complaints.
 In research carried out by the GMC, the four most common communication failures by doctors that led to patient harm were:

-- A failure to provide patients with appropriate and timely information; - A failure to keep colleagues informed/sharing an appropriate level of information; - A failure to listen to the patient; and - A failure to work in partnership or collaboratively with patient/family or carers.
+- a failure to provide patients with appropriate and timely information; - a failure to keep colleagues informed/sharing an appropriate level of information: - a failure to listen to the patient; and - a failure to work in partnership or collaboratively with patient/family or carers.